kreier/quartz/content/Projects/Obsidian.md

 - `npx quartz sync`
 - `npx quartz build --serve`
 ## Statistics of this Obsidian vault
-Some first steps with Obsidian date back to [[2024-11-21 First use of Obsidian]], but I actually started the current version in combination with Quartz 4.0 on [[2025-10-27 Extend projects and official start day]] on my first day of study while being in Hanoi.
+Some first steps with Obsidian date back to [[First use of Obsidian]], but I actually started the current version in combination with Quartz 4.0 on October 27th, 2025 with [[Official start of my study at Su Pham and Extension of a few projects]] on my first day of study while being in Hanoi.
+Some local statistics is immediately available with the novel word count.
+I installed this one on December 13, 2025, with [[Novel Word Count and Quartz Update]] from Saigon.

+- 2025/12/22 14,422 words, 54 minutes to read